 What does Te Mana O Te Wai means for Aqua Works

 Kaitiakitanga embodies respect and stewardship for nature.
 In Aotearoa, New Zealand, we feel a special connection to the land we come from.
 From an early age, we learn to conserve it.
-Similarly, Aqua Works firmly believe that if we take care of the land, it will take care of us and future generations.
+Similarly, Aqua Works firmly believes that if we take care of the land, it will care for us and future generations.
 It is part of our Aqua Works culture and is reflected in our values.

 It starts in our kainga with our whanau and our hapori.
 Teaching our tamariki and mokopuna about stewardship of our land, eco system and water.

-We support our community with many years of industry experience, local knowledge and our passion for clean and healthy drinking water.
-We support you in your water decisions by sharing our knowledge about your water resources with you to help you to be informed and make good decisions, for your needs and the protection of your nearby water sources.
+We support our community with many years of industry experience, local knowledge, and passion for clean and healthy drinking water.
+We support you in your water decisions by sharing our knowledge of your water resources.
+Additionally, we keep you informed, help you make good decisions and protect your nearby water sources.

 Te tikanga o Te Mana o te Wai mo te Aqua Works –